Muslim college student burned in acid attack in New York, police seek suspect

 Ikram's parents ran to help her, burning their hands and arms in the process, the GoFundMe said.
 Video of the incident shows the attacker wearing gloves.

-He "knew how dangerous the acid was," the GoFundMe said, adding that if the acid had gotten into Ikram's lungs or her parents were not there to call 911, she would have died.
+He "knew how dangerous the acid was," the GoFundMe said, adding that if the acid had got into Ikram's lungs or her parents were not there to call 911, she would have died.

-The Nassau County Police Department said a $10,000 reward is being offered for anyone who can identify the suspect or offer information that leads to his arrest.
-The 6-foot tall man with a "skinny build" fled the scene in a red Nissan Altima, police said.
+The Nassau County Police Department said a $10,000 reward is being offered to anyone who can identify the suspect or offer information that leads to his arrest.
+The 6-foot-tall man with a "skinny build" fled the scene in a red Nissan Altima, police said.

 Ikram suffered severe burns to her face, eyes, chest and arms, according to CAIR-NY and the GoFundMe account.
 She was wearing contact lenses at the time of the attack, which burned into her eyes, and it is not known if she will ever be able to see again.